Ana Jara Martínez: Career

-In Valencia, he was part of different plays, especially in several musical comedies, but his real leap to fame occurred in 2016 when he was part of the leading cast of the series Soy Luna.
-In addition, he was part of the soundtracks for the series and participated in the three tours (two in Latin America and one in Europe) of the series.
+In Valencia, she was part of different plays, especially in several musical comedies, but her real leap to fame occurred in 2016 when she was part of the leading cast of the series Soy Luna.
+In addition, she was part of the soundtracks for the series and participated in the three tours (two in Latin America and one in Europe) of the series.

 In 2015, she was part of the cast of the film Woman Rules, and then in 2016 (in parallel with her work in Soy Luna), she produced and starred in a short film.

 In 2019, she will reprise her role as Anas in the second season of the Spanish series Bajo la Red, co-starring with Michael Ronda.
 That same year, she participated in the Atresplayer series Terror app and starred in the play Detrás de la diputada.
 In January 2020, she created her own theater production company, called La Caprichosa Producciones, acquiring the rights to the play Mamá está mas chiquita.

 In 2021, she starred in the series La reina del pueblo In Atresplayer, where she plays Estefi.
 That same year, she was a guest on the Movistar+ program La resistencia, presented by David Broncano.